therealseeds/seeds-sdk-android/README.md

 ##Integrating the Seeds SDK

-Note the Seeds Android SDK is built with open source components, extending the [Countly Android SDK](https://github.com/Countly/seeds-sdk-android) with in-app messaging functionality from the [MobFox Android SDK](https://github.com/mobfox/MobFox-Android-SDK).
+Note the Seeds Android SDK is built with production-tested open source components, including [Countly Android SDK](https://github.com/Countly/seeds-sdk-android) for analytics and in-app messaging functionality from the [MobFox Android SDK](https://github.com/mobfox/MobFox-Android-SDK).

 ##Preparation
 Please make a deep link to the in-app purchase item you’d like to promote and let us know what that deep link is.